Fab Morvan: Film projects

 On 13 March 2021, Variety announced that a feature documentary was in the works, directed by Luke Korem and produced by Korem, Bradley Jackson, Keep on Running Pictures, and MRC.

 On 1 June 2023, it was announced that Paramount+ had acquired the film, titled Milli Vanilli.
 The feature premiered at the Tribeca Festival on 10 June 2023.
 It received positive critical reviews, including Variety calling it a "captivating and moving documentary" and saying that it "brings off something at once strategic, artful, and humane".
 The Hollywood Reporter released a trailer on 13 September 2023, and announced the film would have a global release on 24 October.

 Personal life

-In January 2024, Morvan's wife, Kim Marlowe, filed for divorce in the Los Angeles Superior Court.
-Details regarding the couple's marriage are unknown.
-Marlowe was described by the Los Angeles Times in September 1997 as Morvan's "best friend and manager".
+Morvan married his manager, Kim Marlowe, in 1998.
+In January 2024, Marlowe filed for divorce at the Los Angeles Superior Court.
 Morvan has four children with his partner Tessa van der Steen, with whom he resides in Amsterdam.